mc-carlessi/mysql-js-workshop/security-and-monitoring/security-and-monitoring.md

   The command is SQL and must be executed in a client like MySQL, MySQL Shell or similar tool
 * ![yellow-dot](./images/yellow-square.jpg) mysqlsh>
   The command must be executed in MySQL shell javascript command mode

-## Task 1: Install and configure MLE component
+## Task 1: Stored programs executed with invoker privilege

 1. If not already connected, connect to your mysql server